JohnVinyard/music-synthesis/README.md

 Flattening features from each band in the multiscale experiment is essential, otherwise lower bands are neglected by the generator.

+# Wednesday, March 11, 2020 6AM
+Despite some oddly promising early results, the DDSP-style generators seem to be unstable and very difficult to train, never converging on satisfying-sounding audio.
+Putting these away (for now).
+Shifting my attention toward conditional discriminators next.

 # TODO
+- try filterbank experiment with linear-space filters
+- try filterbank experiment with additional filtered noise channels
+- try weight norm with FilterBank experiment

 - think about what it means that multiscale formulation performs well on this many speakers (i.e. it also performs well on TIMIT)

-- try DDSP with fixed (non-learnable) frequencies
- - low learning rate
- - high learning rate
- - *try DDSP with filterbank discriminator*
- - try DDSP with FFT discriminator, or just another one
- - try DDSP with residual connections in oscillator portion
- - try DDSP with FM synthesis or banks of octave filters

 - try filterbank experiment with original MelGAN discriminator
-  - try filterbank experiment with additional filtered noise channels

-- try weight norm with FilterBank experiment
 - try weight norm with multiscale experiment
 - try conditional discriminator
-- how does initialization affect outcome?

 - organize spectrogram differently, with octaves grouped together
     - `(batch, channels, octave, f0, time)`

-# DONE
-- ~~try multiscale experiment without low-res FFT component~~
-    - This results in significantly less intelligible speech than the MelGAN formulation.
-It should be removed from the winner's circle, for now.
+- try DDSP with FM synthesis or banks of octave filters

 # Tools
 - experiments configured in JSON file